 - Setting up automated utility payments

-1. ACH Transaction Initiation
+1. ACH Transfer Initiation

 An ACH transfer begins when the originator of the transaction initiates the process by requesting the transaction.
-The originator may be a business, a government agency or a consumer.
+The originator can be a business, a government agency or a consumer.
 The transaction can be a deposit or a credit or debit payment.

 2. Originating Financial Institution Submits Entry

-Once a transaction is initiated, an entry is submitted by the bank or payment processor handling the first phase of the transaction.
+Once a transaction is initiated, an entry is submitted by the bank or payment processor handling the first phase of the ACH transaction.
 The bank or payment processor is known as the Originating Depository Financial Institution (ODFI).

 3. Originating Financial Institution Sends ACH Entry Batch